 IPT 2.5.2 includes a bugfix for metadata editing.
 Use this version rather than 2.5.0 or 2.5.1.

 IPT 2.5.1 includes a bugfix to connect to database sources, but it otherwise identical to version 2.5.0.

 IPT 2.5.0 includes upgraded database connectors (JDBC libraries) for MySQL, PostgreSQL, MS SQL Server, Sybase and Oracle.
 Please check your database configurations still work.

-IPT 2.5.0 now includes a troubleshooting page, accessible only to administrators from within the Administration menu.
+IPT 2.5.0 now includes a troubleshooting page, with full details accessible only to administrators, accessible from the main menu.

 IPT 2.5.0 can now read a data directory location from the servlet container, see step 2 of the installation instructions.